ReflectsLight/al-quran.reflectslight.io/README.md

 **audio.base_url**

-In a similar way, `audio.base_url` controls what web server serves audio content.
+`audio.base_url` controls what web server serves audio content.
 The default (https://al-quran.reflectslight.io/audio/alafasy) works out of the box.
 The URL for an audio file is resolved by joining `audio.base_url` and